Tubemouth whipray

 The tubemouth whipray (Urogymnus lobistoma) is a little-known species of stingray in the family Dasyatidae, named for its distinctive, highly protrusible jaws.
 It is found in shallow, brackish water near mangrove forests and large river mouths along the coasts of southwestern Borneo and southern Sumatra.
 Measuring up to 1 m across, this species has a diamond-shaped pectoral fin disc with an elongated, pointed snout and broadly rounded outer corners.
 The upper surface of the disc is a plain grayish or brownish in color, and covered by small, flattened dermal denticles.
 The tubemouth whipray is relatively common at present, but is heavily pressured by habitat degradation and coastal fisheries.
-The International Union for Conservation of Nature (IUCN) has listed it as Vulnerable.
+The International Union for Conservation of Nature (IUCN) has listed it as Endangered.

 Taxonomy

 The first known specimens of the tubemouth whipray were caught from the South China Sea in 1999, and initially thought to be Dasyatis microphthalmus, a species of dubious taxonomic validity.
 As additional specimens emerged, this ray was described as a new species by B. Mabel Manjaji-Matsumoto and Peter Last in a 2006 issue of the scientific journal Ichthyological Research.
 The specific epithet lobistoma is derived from the Latin lobus ("protuberance") and stoma ("mouth"), in reference to its protrusible jaws.
 The type specimen is an adult male 49 cm across, collected off Bintulu in Sarawak, Malaysia.
 The tubemouth whipray was thought to belong to the 'uarnacoides' species complex, along with U. polylepsis, Mangrove whipray, H. hortlei, H. pastinacoides, and H. uarnacoides.
 It is however placed in the genus Urogymnus.